tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LP-04-Ins_Recap.md

   **Answer:** That the process for implementing a machine learning trading model can be fairly straightforward, but the ability to construct a sophisticated enough trading model that can outperform the markets will require more effort via further understanding of the markets and fine-tuning of the model (more features and therefore information).

-Then, ask students if they have any further questions before moving onto the following talking points:
+Then, ask students if they have any further questions before moving onto the following talking points regarding model improvement:

 * Admittedly, the Random Forest trading model still has room for improvement before it can be considered a robust system for automated machine learning based trading.
 This is because while the activities aim to simplify the process for implementation to provide beginner insight, the trade-off in complexity affects the overall performance of the model.
 In particular, several factors could have benefited the training and therefore overall performance of the Random Forest trading model, such as using more observations or data, more features or variables, and continuous rather than binary calculations for trading signals.